sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/nAradaH/sangItamakarandaH.md

  The present book entitled *Sangita Makaranda* by Narada is one of the very few Sanskrit works on Music that have been hitherto printed and publishod.

 ** Materials for a history of ancient Indian Music**—If the reader will just have a glance at the list, which is by no means complete, of Sanskrit works specially appended to this edition for the information of the researchers in the Department of Music, he will have an idea of the extent of the literature on the subject.
-The list does not include the names of a number of works written by many ancient masters of Music such as Vena, Matanga, Kohala, Tumbru, Yashtika, Vis'vâvasu, Hanuman alias Anjaneya, Dantila, Kambala, As'vatara, Rudiata, Kas'yapa, [Umapati](# " The Baroda Central Library has secured a copy of Umapatis work entitled Aumâpatya from the Ms, in the Madras Govt Library."), Gopala Nayaka &c from whose works quotations have been made by Chatura Kallinitha (about A D 1400-1500) in his on commentary *Sangita Ratnakara* Unfortunately Kallinatha mentions only on the names of the authors and not the names of then works Hence the names of the works of these authors could not be included in the list In the above commentary Chatura Kallinatha has quoted one whole chapter from a work called *'Sangita Meru'* by [Kohala.](# " Vide Sangita Ratnakara Vol II, p 679.")
-In this chapter Kohala mentions the names of the following writers on Music (probably dancing)—Bhatta Tandu, S'ambhu, Sumantu, Pura, Kshemaiaja and Lohita Bhatta He also mentions the name of a work entitled *Des's Nritta* *Samudra* by Narada Sarngadeva mentions work called *Brihaddes'i* by [Yashtika](# " Vide Sangita Ratnadhasa Vol I P 154.")
-Besides these, names of numerous other authors have been mentioned by Sarngadeva in his *Sangita Ratnakara* without specifying their works As research work is being carried on by various Scholars and Institutions, it is likely that many of these works may come to light hereafter
+The list does not include the names of a number of works written by many ancient masters of Music such as Vena, Matanga, Kohala, Tumbru, Yashtika, Vis'vâvasu, Hanuman alias Anjaneya, Dantila, Kambala, As'vatara, Rudiata, Kas'yapa, [Umapati[^1], Gopala Nayaka &c from whose works quotations have been made by Chatura Kallinitha (about A D 1400-1500) in his on commentary *Sangita Ratnakara* Unfortunately Kallinatha mentions only on the names of the authors and not the names of then works Hence the names of the works of these authors could not be included in the list In the above commentary Chatura Kallinatha has quoted one whole chapter from a work called *'Sangita Meru'* by Kohala.[^2] In this chapter Kohala mentions the names of the following writers on Music (probably dancing)—Bhatta Tandu, S'ambhu, Sumantu, Pura, Kshemaiaja and Lohita Bhatta He also mentions the name of a work entitled *Des's Nritta* *Samudra* by Narada Sarngadeva mentions work called *Brihaddes'i* by Yashtika[^3] Besides these, names of numerous other authors have been mentioned by Sarngadeva in his *Sangita Ratnakara* without specifying their works As research work is being carried on by various Scholars and Institutions, it is likely that many of these works may come to light hereafter

+[^1]: " The Baroda Central Library has secured a copy of Umapatis work entitled Aumâpatya from the Ms, in the Madras Govt Library."

+[^2]: " Vide Sangita Ratnakara Vol II, p 679."

+[^3]: " Vide Sangita Ratnadhasa Vol I P 154."